mrzachnugent/react-native-reusables/README.md

 ## Community Resources

-See [COMMUNITY_RESOURCES.md](./COMMUNITY_RESOURCES.md) for community-maintained components, libraries, and templates.
+See the [community resources](./COMMUNITY_RESOURCES.md) for community-maintained components, libraries, and templates.

 ## Contributing